-Neighborhood Resource Initiative - Resources
+Neighborhood Resource Initiative - ToolKit

-DCoL is creating a powerful network of resources to meet this need.
-As part of this network your participation is vital.
 Please find resources below to help support your efforts as an NRI grant recipient.

 The following tools are available for NRI grant recipients:

-- Enrollment Attendance sheets Template
+- Enrollment Attendance sheet Template

 - Enrollment Attendance upload link